Park Ridge High School: Athletics

 Park Ridge High School Owls participate in the Patriot Division of the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson, Morris and Passaic counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the realignment that took effect at the start of the 2010-11 school year, Park Ridge was a member of the Bergen County Scholastic League (BCSL).
 With 262 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The school was classified by the NJSIAA as Group I North for football for 2018–2020.
+The school was classified by the NJSIAA as Group I North for football for 2024–2026, which included schools with 254 to 474 students.

 Park Ridge High School hosts several sports in statewide competition, including football, soccer, track and field, basketball, baseball, and many others.
 Park Ridge has done very well athletically in past years, especially with girls' sports, wrestling, and the track & field program.
 The school's athletic complex consists of several acres of open fields and a full sized high school football infield, surrounded by a recently constructed running track.
 The official fight song of the Owls is "Ridgers".

-The school participates as the host school / lead agency for joint cooperative boys / girls bowling, cross country running. boys / girls golf and boys lacrosse teams with Emerson Jr./Sr. High School, while Emerson is the host school for girls lacrosse and wrestling teams.
+The school participates as the host school / lead agency for joint cooperative boys / girls bowling, cross country running. boys / girls golf and boys lacrosse teams with Emerson Junior-Senior High School, while Emerson is the host school for girls lacrosse and wrestling teams.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

-The 1966 boys' basketball team finished the season with a 23-2 record after winning the Group I state championship by defeating Williamstown High School by a score of 64-62 on a late basket score in the final minute of the tournament final.
+The 1966 boys' basketball team finished the season with a 23–2 record after winning the Group I state championship by defeating Williamstown High School by a score of 64–62 on a late basket score in the final minute of the tournament final.

 The boys cross country running team won the Group I state championship in 1973.